Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars

 \section{Introduction}

-The emergence of supermassive black holes (SMBHs) within 1 Gyr after the Big Bang, as revealed by recent observations of quasars at $z\gtrsim6$ (e.g. \citealp{Mortlock2011, Banados2018, SHELLQs7, Yang2020, Wang2021} and \citealp{Fan2023_review} for review), is one of the intriguing mysteries in the early Universe.
-To explain their rapid growth, it is suggested that high-$z$ quasars reside in massive dark matter haloes (DMHs) to reserve sufficient gas for mass growth \citep{Volonteri2006}.
-This picture is supported by many cosmological simulations (e.g. \citealp{Springel2005, Costa2014}).
-However, observational evidence for this has been lacking due to the very low number density of high-$z$ luminous quasars that can be identified by previous large surveys, which hinders us from measuring their clustering, and thus constraining their DMH mass (e.g. \citealp{Martini2001}).
-Measuring the statistically significant clustering signal of high-$z$ quasars requires a wide and deep survey of the quasars themselves and their surrounding galaxies; however, such surveys have typically been very expensive.
+The emergence of supermassive black holes (SMBHs) within 1 Gyr after the Big Bang, as revealed by recent observations of quasars at $z\gtrsim6$ (e.g. \citealp{Mortlock2011, Banados2018, SHELLQs7, Yang2020, Wang2021} and \citealp{Fan2023_review} for review), is one of the most intriguing mysteries in the early Universe.
+To explain their rapid growth, it is suggested that high-$z$ quasars reside in massive dark matter haloes (DMHs), which hold a reservoir of sufficient gas for mass growth \citep{Volonteri2006}.
+This picture is supported by a variety of cosmological simulations (e.g. \citealp{Springel2005, Costa2014}).
+However, observational evidence for this has been lacking due to the very low number density of high-$z$ luminous quasars that have been identified in previous large surveys, which hinders us from measuring their clustering, and thus constraining their DMH mass (e.g. \citealp{Martini2001}).
+Measuring the clustering signal of high-$z$ quasars with neighbouring galaxies with high statistical significance requires a wide and deep survey of the quasars themselves and their surrounding galaxies; however, such surveys have typically been very expensive.